-Students expand their horizons both in and out of the classroom with activities from clubs, athletics, and intramural sports to internships, research opportunities, and study abroad programs.
-Nearly all students (99.7%) find employment or are in graduate school within six months of graduation.
+Students expand their horizons both in and out of the classroom through activities from clubs, athletics, and intramural sports to internships, research opportunities, and study abroad programs.
+Nearly all students (98.8%) find employment or are in graduate school within six months of graduation.

 At Trine, the fastest-growing private college in Indiana, growth and change continue on campus.
-The Jim and Joan Bock Center for Innovation and Biomedical Engineering opened in August 2013.
-This $6 million, nearly 25,000-sq. ft. structure is home to Trine’s Innovation One (i1), an incubator for technology and business to help spur economic development in the region, and laboratories stocked with state-of-the-art equipment to support i1 and the Allen School of Engineering and Technology.
+The Jim and Joan Bock Center for Innovation and Biomedical Engineering is home to Trine’s Innovation One (i1), an incubator for technology and business to help spur economic development in the region, and laboratories stocked with state-of-the-art equipment to support i1 and the Allen School of Engineering and Technology.
+The new Reiners Residence Hall features two-bedroom units with private baths, air conditioning, and a common living space and kitchen.
+The Thunder Ice Arena will provide a home to Trine’s new hockey teams beginning in 2017, and the new MTI Center will include a fitness center and six-lane bowling alley.

-The new T. Furth Center for Performing Arts, which houses Trine’s music program, opened in May 2014.
-Trine has invested $7.8 million in renovations in order to provide a prominent place for the arts in the lives of residents and students.
+The T. Furth Center for Performing Arts, which houses Trine’s music program, provides a prominent place for the arts in the lives of residents and students.

-A theater, fitness center, store, Whitney Commons dining hall, and Trine’s WEAX radio station keep the atmosphere lively.
-Eight student apartment buildings offer private suites and baths; recreation areas and lounges feature fireplaces and big-screen TVs.
+A theater, fitness center, book store, Whitney Commons dining hall, and Trine’s WEAX radio station keep the atmosphere lively at the Rick L. and Vicki L. James University Center.
+Student apartment buildings offer private suites and baths; recreation areas and lounges feature fireplaces and big-screen TVs.
 Campus-wide technology upgrades include an expanded fiber-optic network within a wireless environment and shared multimedia access for teaching (smart) classrooms.
 The Keith E. Busse/Steel Dynamics Inc. Athletic and Recreation Center boasts a 200-meter indoor track and tennis courts.
 Shive Field features artificial turf for football and lacrosse, while practice fields and sidewalks complete Thunder Sports Park.
 Trine opened the 2015 football season in the Fred Zollner Athletic Stadium, with lights for night games and capacity for 5,000 fans.

 Allen School of Engineering and Technology